 Photo:Ιερός Ναός Αγ. Μάμαντος Τραχωνίου

-The frescoes that survive in the arch of the Sanctuary of St. Catherine of Heraclion date back to the 11th and 12th centuries.
+The frescoes that survive in the arch of the Sanctuary of Saint Heraclion date back to the 11th and 12th centuries.
 The rest of the temple is decorated with frescoes dating back to the 13th and 14th centuries.

 Saint Ioannis the Lampadistis celebrates each year on the 4th October.
 It is not an old man, but a young man who, just at the age of 22, had fulfilled his landing purpose, and the Lord called him to Him.
 The Church has earned him the title of Saint because he lived in Asiatic and Ascetic terms.